qusers/qgui/README.md

 ###Installation

 **Qgui** is easy to install.
-The only demand on the user is that of making sure of having a working version of **Q**, Python3 with the Tkinter, matplotlib, and numpy python packages used in the analysis modules.
+The only demand on the user is that of making sure of having a working version of **Q**, Python3 with the Tkinter, psutil, matplotlib, and numpy python packages used in the analysis modules.

 If your installation of Python does not come with these packages, you can install them using: